Little Christmas on the Homestead

 Haines, Alaska

-Our first Christmas in Haines was in 2005.
+We celebrated our first Christmas in Haines in 2005.
 We spent Michelle and Aly's Christmas break at the cabin that year.
-We took the ferry up December 19th, and stayed until January 2nd.

-Daylight was in short supply, but the weather was extremely mild.
+We didn't have much daylight, but the weather stayed extremely mild.
 We did have some snow, especially toward New Year (it's in the background photo).
 We took advantage of the warm weather to move in a lot of supplies and goods, some by canoe but mostly hauled over the trail, including two new rugs, an easy chair, and pieces of a new woodstove.
-We averaged at least one round trip between Mud Bay and the cabin for each day we were there.
+We averaged at least one round trip between Mud Bay and the cabin each day.

-Since we'd already put up our regular Christmas tree in Juneau, so we settled on a Christmas branch for the cabin.
-We had a lot of wind, so the generators provided the power to use Christmas lights on it and around the cabin entryway, and to play Christmas music.
+Since we'd already put up our regular Christmas tree in Juneau, we settled on a Christmas branch for the cabin.
+The wind blew a lot, so the generators provided power to use Christmas lights on the branch and around the cabin entryway, and to play Christmas music.

 Dinner on the Winter Solstice.